codecrafters-io/build-your-own-redis/stage_descriptions/aof-08-ep6.md

 ### Filtering commands

 When `--appendonly yes` is set, the server appends only commands that change the dataset.
 Commands that only read data or perform housekeeping must not be written to the append-only file.
 Examples of commands that must not be appended include `PING`, `GET`, `CONFIG GET`, and similar non-modifying commands.
-Examples of commands that must be appended include `SET`, `LPUSH`, `BLPOP` (after any rewriting rules from earlier stages), and other commands that mutate keys or data.

 If a client sends a mix of read and write commands, the append-only file should contain only the write commands, in order, each encoded as RESP after parsing and any required transformation.